 This map represents a new kind of geologic interpretation of the Venezuelan Guayana Shield.
-It incorporates all previously published information and also utilizes the latest geologic data obtained by the inventory mapping project (Grupo Inventario) of TECMIN and all aeromagnetic and radiometric data, made available through the MEM.
+It incorporates all previously published information and also utilizes the latest geologic information obtained by the inventory mapping project (Grupo Inventario) of TECMIN and all aeromagnetic and radiometric data, made available through the MEM.
 Geophysical information, where available, is incorporated into this map to provide information on buried features not visible in the surficial geology.
-Geologic boundaries are drawn in areas of little or no outcrop by using geophysical signatures (these include primarily texture; preferred strike, if any; amplitude; and spatial frequency observed in the magnetic, gravity, and SLAR data) to guide the lithologic separation.
+Geologic boundaries are drawn in areas of little or no outcrop by using geophysical signatures (these include primarily texture; preferred strike, if any; amplitude; and spatial frequency observed in the magnetic and SLAR data) to guide the lithologic separation.

 Because the distribution of mineral resources can be controlled by geologic features such as deep faults, shear zones (single and intersecting), volcanic calderas, and intrusive bodies, the geophysical interpretive information was incorporated to make a quasi-three-dimensional representation of the geology and structure, that is a two-dimensional geologic map with elements of the third or buried dimension added that were gleaned from the geophysical data.
-Our intent is to present all information available, representative as much as possible of the entire upper 10 to 15 kilometers of the crust, not just the surface as in conventional geologic maps.
+Our intent is to present all information available, representative as much as possible of the entire upper 15 kilometers of the crust, not just the surface as in conventional geologic maps.
 Thin-plate tectonics and Tertiary uplift related to the Caribbean and Andean orogenies were used in interpreting the geophysical and SLAR information in producing this map.

 Many granite bodies and most intermediate to mafic volcanic and intrusive bodies have sufficient magnetic susceptibility contrast with the surrounding rocks to produce substantial variations in the magnetic field measured above them.
 These variations are readily apparent in the aeromagnetic data of this quadrangle.
-Outlines for these discrete bodies are shown on the map as either dashed lines (for partially buried, larger plutons) or a line pattern (for smaller, discrete bodies).
-Magnetic polarization of the source bodies can be discerned in the shape of the magnetic anomaly, and this can help to separate adjacent bodies that must therefore represent separate events.
-In many cases, the magnetic data are of sufficient quality to permit depth-to-source calculations using the method of Vacquier and others (1951).
-The results are shown on the map with numbers indicating approximate depth-to-top in kilometers where available.
-Several discrete features observed in the gravity data were modeled and also are incorporated in this map with approximate depth-to-top indicated in the cross section.
+Outlines for these discrete bodies are shown on the map as either dashed lines (for partially buried, larger plutons) or a line pattern (for smaller, discrete bodies)

-About 90 percent of the mapped region is heavily vegetated, and there is only one road, barely extending into the northwestern corner of the quadrangle.
-Away from the navigable rivers, extensive regions are accessible only by helicopter.
-Contrary to popular belief, there are significant outcrops inland from the rivers, because the region is largely in a state of on-going erosion, but they are not easily accessible due to the dense jungle cover.
-In these regions geophysical information, along with geomorphologic interpretations derived from SLAR imagery, black-andwhite photos, and LANDSAT images, are generally the only accessible sources of information about the underlying rocks.
+Nearly 100 percent of the mapped region is heavily vegetated and without roads.
+Away from the navigable rivers, extensive regions are accessible only by helicopter from advanced logistical support points farther north.
+Contrary to common belief, there are significant outcrops inland from the rivers, because the region is largely in a state of on-going erosion, but they are not easily accessible due to the dense jungle cover.
+In these regions geophysical information, along with geomorphologic interpretation derived from SLAR imagery, black-and-white photos, and LANDSAT images when available, are generally the only accessible sources of information about the underlying rocks.